taranis-ai/taranis.ai/content/en/docs/admin/connectors.md

   ### Usage of the MISP Connector
   To send a story to MISP, use the button "Share to Connector" in Story options in Assess.
 When an update to the Story is later on made, it is recommended to share the change immediately, you need to do this manually like the first time.

+  > Before a Story is pushed repeatedly to update the MISP event, it is important to check if any proposals are pending in the MISP event, as it would override the original content of it and would make it difficult to resolve the proposals correctly.

   ![assess_share_to_connector](/docs/assess_share_to_connector.png)

-  When you digest a Story, that is not owned by your organisation, it is possible to update it in Taranis AI and by using the same "Share to Connector" button in the Story options a proposal to the event is created.
+  When a Story is collected, that is not owned by your configured organisation, it is possible to update it in Taranis AI and by using the same "Share to Connector" button in the Story options a proposal to the event is created.
 Then the owning organisation should review this proposal, and approve or reject the changes.